vcastro/CommonDataModel/Impala/README.md

 Common-Data-Model / Impala
 =================

+**This information needs to be updated** If you are using OMOP on Impala please reach out to Clair (mblacke@its.jnj.com).

 This folder contains the SQL scripts for Impala.

 In order to create your instantiation of the Common Data Model, we recommend following these steps: